nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

 Note that we will not use all the commands possible with Nextstrain.
 After running this tutorial, you may want to read about everything you can do with Nextstrain [here](/docs/bioinformatics/modules).

 If you have not already, [install augur and auspice](/docs/getting-started/installation).

+The data from this tutorial is public and is a subset of the data from Lee et al.'s 2015 paper [Population genomics of *Mycobacterium tuberculosis* in the Inuit](http://www.pnas.org/content/112/44/13609).
+As location was anonymized in the paper, location data provided here was randomly chosen from the region for illustrative purposes.

 ## Nextstrain steps
 Nextstrain builds typically require the following steps:
+* Preparing data
+* Constructing a phylogeny
+* Annotating the phylogeny
+* Exporting the results

+However, the modules that make up each step can vary depending on your pathogen and your analysis.
+Here, we'll follow these steps:

 1. Prepare pathogen sequences and metadata
     1.1 Filter the sequences (remove unwanted sequences and/or sample sequences)
     1.2 Mask the sequences (exclude regions of the sequence that are unreliable)